markusdkruger/devops-assignment/README.md

 ## Cluster Adjustments

 The above components can be deployed to a workstation or other remote clusters.
-THis will however require the following to be done to enable the deployment.
+This will however require the following to be done to enable the deployment.

 * kubectl must be set to use the correct context before any of the kubectl commands above are executed to apply configurations to cluster.
-THis can be done by using the folloing command, and setting **MY_CLUSTER_NAME** accordginly to context existing in kubeconfig
+This can be done by using the following command, and setting **MY_CLUSTER_NAME** accordginly to context existing in kubeconfig
   ```
   kubectl config use-context $MY_CLUSTER_NAME
   ```
 * If airgapped environments exists, or limited access to public registries is available from clusters, the docker images used in deployments will need to change to use private registries to which the cluster has acecss.
-The images used for this deployment will need to pushed to these registries.
+The images used for this deployment will need to be pushed to these registries.
 If registry requires authentication, this will also require **imagePullSecrets** to be added to deployment specs.
 * If cluster has strict RBAC policies, **ServiceAccounts** will require appropriate **role**, **clusterrole**, **rolebinding** and/or **clusterrolebinding** to be setup
-* For the assignment on workstation, hosts file was used for DNS resolution to ***.devopsassignment.com** to forward traffic to Istion Ingress Gateway.
+* For the assignment on workstation, hosts file was used for DNS resolution to ***.devopsassignment.com** to forward traffic to Istio Ingress Gateway.
 As this is fictitious DNS, the hosts used on **VirtualServices** will need to be updated to use DNS avaialble.
-* For assignment, it is assumed to Istion Gateway is already configured for cluster - If not, Istio Ingress Gateway will need to be deployed to cluster.
+* For assignment, it is assumed to Istio Gateway is already configured for cluster - If not, Istio Ingress Gateway will need to be deployed to cluster.